 You can no longer overlap the following CS options with EFAs declared on your Basic Payment Scheme (BPS) 2019 application:

 This is to avoid funding the same activity on the same land parcel under both CS and BPS, known as ‘double funding’.
 You can continue to place CS options and EFAs in the same land parcel but they cannot overlap.

-In 2018, your Ecological Focus Area (EFA) cover crops must be established by 1 October 2018 and retained until at least 15 January 2019.
-Natural England will not consider the retention of the EFA cover crops as an overlap with 1 January 2019 CS agreements.
-This assumes you’ll move the cover crops to a different location in 2019.
+In 2019, your Ecological Focus Area (EFA) cover crops must be established by 1 October 2019 and retained until at least 15 January 2020.
+RPA will not consider the retention of the EFA cover crops as an overlap with 1 January 2020 CS agreements.
+This assumes you’ll move the cover crops to a different location in 2020.